utkarshagrrawal/ShopMitra/README.md

 - Order Management
 - User Profile Management
 - Responsive Design
-- Admin Dashboard for Managing Products and Orders
+- Seller Dashboard for Managing Products and Orders

 ## Demo
 You can view the live demo of the Shopmitra application here: [Shopmitra Live Demo](https://shopmitra.vercel.app)